Samuel Schieffelin

 Samuel Bradhurst Schieffelin (February 24, 1811 – September 13, 1900), was an American businessman and author.

 Early life

 Schieffelin was born on February 24, 1811, in New York City.
 He was the son of Henry Hamilton Schieffelin (1783–1865), named in honor of Governor Henry Hamilton for whom his father Jacob, who was a Loyalist who served as secretary for during the American Revolutionary War, and Maria Theresa Bradhurst (1786–1872), who married in 1806.
 Among his siblings was brother Bradhurst Schieffelin (1824–1909), who entered politics and supported the People's Party.

-His paternal grandparents were Jacob Schieffelin (1757–1835) and Hannah (nee Lawrence) Schieffelin (1758–1838), she a descendant of Elizabeth Fones and Quaker religious freedom pioneer John Bowne.
+His paternal grandparents were Jacob Schieffelin (1757–1835) and Hannah Lawrence Schieffelin (1758–1838), she a descendant of Elizabeth Fones and Quaker religious freedom pioneer John Bowne.
 His maternal grandfather was Dr. Samuel Bradhurst (d.
 1872) The Schieffelin family was one of the oldest families in Manhattan.

 Career

 He was educated in private schools, and early turned his attention to business, but contributed largely to the religious press.
 After his father retired from business in 1849, he and his brothers managed the family drug company that their father had founded, Schieffelin Brothers & Co., where Samuel was the president, until 1865, when his son, William, succeeded him.

 Following his own retirement, he focused on his literature, writing The Foundations of History and other books, most of which were religious.